WebAssembly/exception-handling/document/core/exec/instructions.rst

 Exiting :math:`\instr^\ast` with label :math:`L`
 ................................................

-When the end of a block is reached without a jump or trap aborting it, then the following steps are performed.
+When the end of a block is reached without a jump, exception, or trap aborting it, then the following steps are performed.

 1. Let :math:`m` be the number of values on the top of the stack.